neoforged/.github/primers/1.21.4/index.md

     - `VillagerLikeModel#translateToArms` - Translates the pose stack such that the current relative position is at the entity's arms.
 - `net.minecraft.client.model.geom.EntityModelSet#vanilla` - Creates a new model set with all vanilla models.
 - `net.minecraft.client.multiplayer.PlayerInfo#setShowHat`, `showHat` - Handles showing the hat layer of the player in the tab overlay.
+- `net.minecraft.client.renderer.blockentity`
+    - `AbstractSignRenderer` - How a sign should render as a block entity.
-- `net.minecraft.client.renderer.blockentity.HangingSignRenderer`
+    - `HangingSignRenderer`
+        - `createSignModel` - Creates a sign model given the wood and the attachment location.
+        - `renderInHand` - Renders the model in the entity's hand.
         - `$AttachmentType` - An enum which represents where the model is attached to, given its properies.
         - `$ModelKey` - A key for the model that combines the `WoodType` with its `$AttachmentType`.
+    - `SignRenderer`
+        - `renderInHand` - Renders the model in the entity's hand.
 - `net.minecraft.client.renderer.entity.EntityRenderer#getShadowStrength` - Returns the raw opacity of the display's shadow.
 - `net.minecraft.client.renderer.entity.layers.CrossedArmsItemLayer#applyTranslation` - Applies the translation to render the item in the model's arms.
+- `net.minecraft.client.renderer.texture`
+    - `ReloadableTexture` - A texture that can be reloaded from its associated contents.
+    - `TextureContents` - Holds the image and metadata associated with a given texture.
+    - `TextureManager`
+        - `registerAndLoad` - Registers a reloadable texture with the given name.
+        - `registerForNextReload` - Registers a texture by its resource location to be loaded on next reload.
 - `net.minecraft.commands.SharedSuggestionProvider#MATCH_SPLITTER` - Defines a matcher that matches a period, underscore, or forward slash.
 - `net.minecraft.core.BlockPos$TraversalNodeStatus` - A marker indicating whether the `BlockPos` should be used, skipped, or stopped from any further traversal.
+- `net.minecraft.core.component.PatchedDataComponentMap`
-- `net.minecraft.core.component.PatchedDataComponentMap#toImmutableMap` - Returns either the immutable patch or a copy of the current map.
+    - `toImmutableMap` - Returns either the immutable patch or a copy of the current map.
+    - `hasNonDefault` - Returns whether there is a custom value for the data component instead of just the default.
 - `net.minecraft.data.PackOutput$PathProvider#json` - Gets the JSON path from a resource key.
 - `net.minecraft.data.loot.BlockLootSubProvider#createMultifaceBlockDrops` - Drops a block depending on the block face mined.
 - `net.minecraft.data.worldgen.placement.PlacementUtils#HEIGHTMAP_NO_LEAVES` - Creates a y placement using the `Heightmap$Types#MOTION_BLOCKING_NO_LEAVES` heightmap.